 St. Cloud is located right outside of Kissimmee (don’t even pretend that you don’t know where that is).
 There’s a cluster of antique shops in their downtown area, so after I dropped her off, I drove back a few blocks to a burger joint I passed, Mutt’s on 13th (1517 13th Street).

-Mutt’s on 13th appears to have been a gas station that’s undergone a burger restoration.
+Mutt’s on 13th is a gas station that’s undergone a burger restoration.
 It’s got some outdoor and indoor seating.
 I placed my order at the counter and sat nearby at one of the high-top tables waiting for my grub.

 An Afternoon Snack

 My afternoon snack consisted of a bacon cheeseburger, a patty melt, and some of their fresh-cut fries.
-I inadvertently deleted all of my pictures but was able to salvage the two below from a text message I had sent.
+Unfortunately, I inadvertently deleted all of my pictures but salvaged the two below from a text message.

 The patty melt was right on with its toasted rye bread, sautéed onions, and swiss cheese.
-The fresh cuts were small but still potato-y goodness.
+The fresh-cut fries were small but still potato-y goodness.

-I was stuffed, so I couldn’t hit up Philly Steak & Sub down the street, which belongs to the owner’s father.
-It’s been around for 18 years, and that means I messed up by not eating there too.
+So I couldn’t hit up Philly Steak & Sub down the street cause I was stuffed.
+It has been around for 18 years and belongs to the owner’s father.
+That means I messed up by not eating there too.

 So if you find yourself in O-town on vacation, drive over to St. Cloud and eat from Mutt’s on 13th AND Philly Steak & Sub.
 This double feature is on my comfort food plan for next time.